March Stress Fracture

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a specialist.
 An orthopedist focuses on bones.
 A sports medicine physician works on sports-related injuries.

 Imaging tests evaluate the bones in your foot and surrounding structures.
 These may include:

 Stress fractures are treated with rest and nonsteroidal anti-inflammatory drugs (NSAIDs).
-You will need to rest your foot for 3-6 weeks.
-Your doctor may recommend
+The foot will need rest for 3-6 weeks.

-for a week or two so that you don’t put any weight on your foot.
+may be needed to avoid bearing weight on the foot.
 Sometimes a brace or cast is used for a short time to aid healing.

 To help reduce your chance of a march stress fracture, take the following steps:

 - Wear shock-absorbing insoles when running or during other high-impact exercise.

 - When starting a new sport or increasing your workout, do so gradually.

 that takes into account the specific sport and your type of foot.

 Ortho Info—American Academy of Orthopaedic Surgeons